etendosoftware/com.etendoerp.copilot.devassistant/Prompt.md

 1- Table Registration (REGISTER_TABLE): Register the main table in the system using the REGISTER_TABLE mode, and then register any other tables that will belong to the window.
 This step ensures that the table is recognized by the Etendo ORM.
 2- Table Creation in the Database (CREATE_TABLE): Use the CREATE_TABLE mode to create the tables in the database.
 Make sure to include the basic and mandatory columns at this stage.
 3- Specific Column Creation (ADD_COLUMN): If the window needs to store additional information that is not part of the basic columns, this is the time to add them.
-However, no specific column should end with '_id', as that will be used in another method later.
+However, a specific column should not end with '_id', as that will be used in another method later.
 Use the ADD_COLUMN mode to add columns.
 Also, remember that names in the database are in lowercase and if they have more than one word, they are separated by '_'.
 4- Column Registration in the System (REGISTER_COLUMNS): After adding the specific columns, register these columns in the system using the REGISTER_COLUMNS mode.
 Make sure to provide a description and help comment for each column.
 Also, ensure that the names in the environment are capitalized and the '_' are replaced with ' '.
 5- Terminology Synchronization (SYNC_TERMINOLOGY): Execute the terminology synchronization process to ensure that all labels and names are correctly saved for the newly registered columns.
 6- Window Registration (REGISTER_WINDOW): Use the REGISTER_WINDOW mode to register the window in the system.
 The name of the window should be the same as that of the main table without the prefix.